 “Of course!
 I don’t cheap out on anything on my fuckin’ boat.
 So anyways, I kept that Grackle a few miles off and ran them northwards for three or four hours.
 But by that time the sea was starting to chop up from the storm.
 The Gnat was taking frothy green water right up against the sail.
 I figured we were probably far enough from the Prospect, so I went silent and dove the Gnat and disappeared under the waves for the duration of the storm.
 Lost track of the pursuing sub at that point.
 How’d you all do in that fucking storm?”

-“Hemi brought the Prospect up to the surface in the ditch of a ten meter wave, rolled her right the fuck over.
+“Hemi brought the Prospect up to the surface in the ditch of a ten-meter wave, rolled her right the fuck over.
 She was completely on her side for a bit, but eventually came upright again,” said Percy.

 Shakes whistled.
 “Shit, I never saw weather that fuckin’ big on this trip.
 You must have been much more toward the center of the storm.”